The Flight of the Butterfly

 “A rocket blasted off from the spaceport.”
 Again, how does the point-of-view character know?
 Does he feel the ground shaking?
 Does he see a bright light through the window?
 Does the roof of the bar rumble as the rocket shoots overhead?
 We really don’t know because the author here has just narrated the tale, not really used the senses in order to “create” the setting.
 So when you begin to describe something, realize that you need to go all in.

 For example, if you’re going to describe a setting, perhaps you could start by letting us see what is in the “near ground”—what’s near at hand for your point of view character.
 For example, “Nila grasped her knife firmly and sliced some venison from the spit above the campfire, squinting against the bitter smoke.”

 You might want to add more details about Nila or what is close at hand, but you could also move to the mid-ground.
 “The shadows were dark beneath the pines that crowded at the edge of the wood, and in the distance a chorus of wolves began to howl.”

 Now, you could spend more time on the woods, describing its scent or the temperature, or you might go into the deep background: “Overhead, a silver crescent moon shimmered among blowing clouds.”

-That is the way that I do it, typically.
 I try to give a setting in a few broad strokes, knowing that I need to fill in details in a page or two, but I get the basics down.